Conflict-of-interest editing on Wikipedia: Portland Communications

 In January 2012, British MP Tom Watson discovered that Portland Communications had been removing the nickname of one of its clients' products ("Wife Beater", referring to Anheuser-Busch InBev's Stella Artois beer) from Wikipedia.
 Other edits from Portland's offices included changes to articles about another Portland client, the Kazakhstan's BTA Bank, and its former head Mukhtar Ablyazov.
 Portland did not deny making the changes, arguing they had been done transparently and in accordance with Wikipedia's policies.
 Portland Communications welcomed CIPR's subsequent announcement of a collaboration with Wikipedia and invited Jimmy Wales to speak to their company, as he did at Bell Pottinger.
 Tom Watson was optimistic about the collaboration: "PR professionals need clear guidelines in this new world of online-information-sharing.
 That's why I am delighted that interested parties are coming together to establish a clear code of conduct."

+In January 2026, The Bureau of Investigative Journalism alleged that Portland Communications had continued to edit Wikipedia entries for clients since at least 2016, but used subcontractors to avoid detection.
+Edits included downplaying human rights violations in Qatar before the 2022 FIFA World Cup, Qatari links with terrorist group Jabhat al-Nusra, details about the Gates Foundation-funded Alliance for a Green Revolution in Africa, and information on the Libyan sovereign wealth fund.
+In April 2025, Portland and its parent company Omnicom were sued by migrant workers from the 2022 FIFA World Cup, accusing them of sportswashing.
+Portland said editing Wikipedia pages was not endorsed by Portland, was not a widespread practice, and that current staff did not engage in the activity.

+Qatar

+In January 2026, The Bureau of Investigative Journalism alleged that consultancy firm Portland Communications used subcontractors to edit Wikipedia entries for Qatar.
+In 2013 the Qatari government signed a contract with the company covering “government affairs through to nation branding”, and former Portland employees stated that Wikipedia edits were a common request.
+Edits included downplaying human rights violations in Qatar before the 2022 FIFA World Cup and Qatari links with terrorist group Jabhat al-Nusra.

 Gibraltarpedia

 In September 2012, controversy surrounded Wikimedia UK trustee Roger Bamkin, who along with OCLC Wikipedian in Residence Maximillian Klein, had been organizing an effort named Gibraltarpedia to create articles about Gibraltar in partnership with the Gibraltar Tourism Board.
 Articles written under this program were featured on the Wikipedia mainpage an unusually high 17 times in the course of a few weeks.
 This issue brought attention to organizational conflicts of interest regarding Wikimedia Movement partners, leading to an investigation of WMUK.
 Bamkin stepped down as trustee following the media response.
 Jimmy Wales commented, "It is wildly inappropriate for a board member of a chapter, or anyone else in an official role of any kind in a charity associated with Wikipedia, to take payment from customers in exchange for securing favorable placement on the front page of Wikimedia or anywhere else."